HackLinjiuyue/MF-language/README.md

 # MF-language
-This is a computer language(explain type) that designed by myself.
+This is a computer language(compile-explain type) that designed by myself.

 I design it to learn how to compile.